DarinkaTruebutschek/DarinkaTruebutschek.github.io/content/publication/trubutschek-temporal-order-2019/index.md

 - article-journal
 publication: '*Scientific Reports*'

-abstract: Abstract Classical theories hold conscious perception and working memory to be tightly interwoven.
+abstract: Classical theories hold conscious perception and working memory to be tightly interwoven.
 Recent work has challenged this assumption, demonstrating that information may be stored for several seconds without any subjective awareness.
   Does such non-conscious working memory possess the same functional properties as